 Clover has San Antonio covered

-Clover Health Flu Shot Monitor Finds Only 43% of San Antonio Seniors Have Gotten Immunized This Season
+February Clover Health Flu Shot Monitor Finds Only 70% of San Antonio Seniors Have Been Immunized This Season

 The Clover Health Flu Shot Monitor also found that:

-This second Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults age 60 and older in San Antonio.
-The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered from October 10, 2018, through October 25, 2018.
+The February Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in the San Antonio region.
+The national survey was of 1,000 adults 60+ throughout the U.S.